Table of Contents

 Evidence to be Submitted with Form I-360

-When submitting Form I-360, each eligibility category requires certain qualifying evidence be provided that proves the applicant’s eligibility for the EB-4 visa under that category.
-For example, individuals applying for a EB-4 visa as special immigrant juveniles must provide their birth certificate or other evidence of their age, along with a court order or administrative documents that establish the applicant’s eligibility under the special immigrant juvenile category, and a U.S. Department of Health and Human Services consent, if applicable.
+When submitting Form I-360, each eligibility category requires certain qualifying evidence to be provided that proves the applicant’s eligibility for the EB-4 visa under that category.
+For example, individuals applying for an EB-4 visa as special immigrant juveniles must provide their birth certificate or other evidence of their age, along with a court order or administrative documents that establish the applicant’s eligibility under the special immigrant juvenile category, and a U.S. Department of Health and Human Services consent, if applicable.

 The USCIS provides a checklist of required initial evidence to be submitted with Form I-360 under each EB-4 visa eligibility category.